myhuemungusD/skatehubbaweb010/replit.md

 - **Frontend**: React 18 with TypeScript, Vite for bundling, Wouter for routing, TanStack React Query for state management, and React Hook Form with Zod for form handling.
 - **Backend**: Node.js with TypeScript (ESM), Express.js for REST APIs, Drizzle ORM with Neon (serverless PostgreSQL) for database management, and `connect-pg-simple` for session storage.
 - **Monorepo**: Shared code (`/shared/`) between client and server for types, schemas, and utilities.
-- **Authentication**: Exclusively uses Firebase Authentication with email/password, including email verification and robust error handling.
+- **Authentication**: Uses Firebase Authentication with multiple methods (email/password with verification, phone authentication with SMS).
+Includes robust error handling and secure session management.
 - **Data Persistence**: PostgreSQL database via Drizzle ORM for all application data, replacing in-memory storage.
 - **Tutorial System**: Dynamic onboarding tutorial with interactive guide, progress tracking, and dedicated API endpoints.